Akazoo/BikeUp/README.md

 3. Interesting facts from the world of bicycles,
 4. Dynamic user search by login,
 5. Dynamic tour search by phrase,
-6. Your own account with the possibility of hiding your data,
+6. Your own account with the possibility of hiding your data and editing them,
 7. Additional window with current date and time.

 - In the nearest future: